AdriCasab/AdriCasab.github.io/_pages/about.md

 Interested in Bayesian Optimization for Computational Physics.
 This includes physics-based surrogates and acquistion functions.

 If you are bored and just searching for something to do, check out these [fun and easy ways to fail a phd](https://matt.might.net/articles/ways-to-fail-a-phd/).
+Alternatively, here is a more serious [blog](http://bactra.org/).